We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - weight tracking

-In addition to all of the features listed above, Noom provides daily lessons on psychology, food, and habit formation in the form of articles or interactive quizzes.
+In addition to all the features listed above, Noom provides daily lessons on psychology, food, and habit formation in the form of articles or interactive quizzes.

 Both apps are available on Apple and Android devices.